Enterprise-D/ecDNAfinder/README.md

 `-t` number of threads.
 Must be an integer.

 `-s` (optional) summary-only mode.
-Use this option to skip redundant cell processing (for example, if you need to change the probability cutoff threshold and re-summarize).
+Use `-s true` to skip redundant cell processing (for example, if you need to change the probability cutoff threshold and re-summarize).

 Note: current version will ignore all interactions that involve chromosome Y (`'chrY'`).